College of Medicine

 Michael Exler, General Counsel

-Michael Exler has served as General Counsel of the University since January 2008.
+Michael Exler has been with the Office of the General Counsel since May 2000.
 With a career spent in both private practice and in the non-profit sector, Michael has a wide range of experience in the business and legal affairs of universities and academic health centers.
-As Senior Vice President, General Counsel and Board Secretary of Drexel University and General Counsel of the Drexel University College of Medicine, Michael is responsible for overseeing the legal affairs of the University.
-He also oversees the Office of Risk Management, which manages the University’s property and casualty insurance program as well as its medical malpractice insurance program.
-Michael advises the President, the Board of Trustees, faculty and professional staff on a variety of matters in support of the University’s mission, goals and objectives.
+As Senior Vice President, General Counsel and Board Secretary of Drexel University and General Counsel of the Drexel University College of Medicine, Michael is responsible for advising the President, the Board of Trustees, faculty and staff on a variety of matters in support of the University’s mission, goals and objectives.

-Prior to becoming Drexel's General Counsel, Michael previously held the position of Vice President and Chief Counsel of the Drexel University College of Medicine.
-Before joining Drexel in 2000, Michael served as Senior Counsel for the Johns Hopkins Health System, where he also served as Board Secretary for four Hopkins-related entities.
+Prior to joining Drexel, Michael served as Senior Counsel for the Johns Hopkins Health System, where he also served as Board Secretary for four Hopkins-related entities.
 Prior to that, he served as Associate General Counsel for the Allegheny Health, Education and Research Foundation based in Philadelphia and Pittsburgh.
 His career in higher education followed seven years in the private practice of law with the Pittsburgh law firm of Kabala & Geeseman (now part of Fox Rothschild).
 Michael received his Bachelor of Arts degree from Dickinson College (1983) and his Juris Doctorate from Duquesne University School of Law (1987), where he served on the editorial board of the Duquesne Law Review.
 Michael is a member of the National Association of College and University Attorneys, the American Health Lawyers Association, the Philadelphia Bar Association and the Association of Academic Health Centers – Executive Leadership Group for Legal Counsel (through 2007).

 Margaret Denton, Associate General Counsel